gmetais/grunt-yellowlabtools/README.md

 3. Forget about it...
 4. ...until the day something goes wrong and the task fails

-Unlike most of the similar tools ([grunt-pagespeed](https://github.com/jrcryer/grunt-pagespeed), [grunt-perfbudget](https://github.com/tkadlec/grunt-perfbudget), grunt-pagespeedio)

-I recommend using this grunt-task if:
+I recommend using this grunt task if:
  - you're a developper and you're optimizing your code
  - you're a devOps and you want to block a release while the staging website is not perfect
  - you're a team and you're practicing continous integration

+Unlike most of the similar tools ([grunt-pagespeed](https://github.com/jrcryer/grunt-pagespeed), [grunt-perfbudget](https://github.com/tkadlec/grunt-perfbudget), [grunt-pagespeedio](https://github.com/sitespeedio/grunt-sitespeedio)), grunt-yellowlabtools runs **locally** instead of calling a server you don't own.
+This is great for testing non-public pages!

 ## Getting Started